What is Psychological ED: Causes and Treatments

 Depression can drop confidence levels and build up negative thoughts.
 As a result, it will lead to performance anxiety while engaging in sexual intercourse.

-And as mentioned above, performance Anxiety can lead to erection problems.
+As mentioned above, performance Anxiety can lead to erection problems.

 The study also states that Testosterone levels are low in Depression patients.
-These low Testosterone levels can lead to the development of Erectile Dysfunction.

 Glossary